-Using WebSockets · Cloudflare Workers docs
+Using WebSockets

 Durable Objects and WebSocket state

-If your application needs to coordinate among multiple WebSocket connections, such as a chat room or game match, you'll need to create a Durable Object so clients send messages to a single-point-of-coordination.
+If your application needs to coordinate among multiple WebSocket connections, such as a chat room or game match, you will need to create a Durable Object so clients send messages to a single-point-of-coordination.
 Durable Objects are a coordinated state tool for Cloudflare Workers, which are often used in parallel with WebSockets to persist state over multiple clients and connections.
-Check out our Durable Objects learning page to get started.
+Refer to the Durable Objects learning page to get started.